 [Sw4] is a 2-hour workshop that builds on the code base from [Sw3].
 Students learn about spiral search and heterogeneous swarms.

-This module is the capstone project of the module progression and forms the students’ final submission for the HS Division competition.
+This module is the capstone project of the students’ final submission for the HS Division competition.
 Students should be given as much time as possible to design, write, and test their solution.
 The module includes a Competition Guide with competition rules and a pre-submission checklist.